ghostunnel/ghostunnel/README.md

 restarts can be done with minimal downtime.

-**[ACME Support](#acme-support)**: In server mode, Ghostunnel can optionally obtain and automatically renew a public TLS certificate from Let's Encrypt.
+**[ACME Support](#acme-support)**: In server mode, Ghostunnel can optionally obtain and automatically renew a public TLS certificate via the ACME protocol.

 **[Monitoring and metrics](#metrics--profiling)**: Ghostunnel has a built-in status feature that can be used to collect metrics and monitor a running